SpenceKonde/megaTinyCore/README.md

 This core *always* uses Link Time Optimization to reduce flash usage - all versions of the compiler which support the 0-series and 1-series ATtiny parts also support LTO, so there is no need to make it optional as was done with ATtinyCore.

 ### Identifying menu options within sketch
-It is often useful to identify what options are selected on the menus from within the sketch; this is particularly useful for verifying that you have selected the options you wrote the sketch for when you open it.
-See the example below.
+It is often useful to identify what options are selected on the menus from within the sketch; this is particularly useful for verifying that you have selected the options you wrote the sketch for when you open it; however, note that as of 2.0.1, almost all of these options have been removed except for the millis timer option.

 ##### Millis timer
 The option used for the millis/micros timekeeping is given by a define of the form USE_MILLIS_TIMERxx.
 Possible options are: